Graduation-Project-0/exe-binary/README.md

-# EXE-CNN: Malware Detection using Convolutional Neural Networks
+# EXE-Binary: Malware Detection using Convolutional Neural Networks

 A deep learning project for detecting malicious executable files using Convolutional Neural Networks (CNN).
 This project classifies EXE binaries as either **Benign** or **Malicious** by converting them to images and applying image classification techniques.